Chris-moreton12/Peak-Walks/README.md

 ### User
 > As a user I would like quick suggestions on walks in the Peak District with timings and difficulty
 > As a user I would like to be able to sign up to regular updates on new walaks and camping locations
+> As a user I would like to be able to fins the best possible destinatios and walks without having to search the internet for hours.

+### Webite Owner
+> As a website owner, I would like my viewers to be able to use my site to find the best walks and camping suggestions to aid them in their choice.
+> As a website owner, I would like my users to be able to use my websit with ease and understand each section of content.

 ## Scope Plane
 > The website should have a Navigation menu that is consistent across all pages and devices.